 The notes to our condensed consolidated financial statements in this Quarterly Report on Form 10-Q provide details about our various debt obligations.
-As of March 31, 2021, we had \$338.4 million principal amount of outstanding debt, consisting of:
+As of June 30, 2021, we had \$293.3 million principal amount of outstanding debt, consisting of:

-- \$230.0 million aggregate principal amount of Senior convertible notes due 2026 bearing interest at 2.50% payable semi-annually in arrears on March 1 and September 1 of each year, beginning on September 1, 2021 and will mature on March 1, 2026, unless earlier converted, redeemed or repurchased.
+- \$230.0 million aggregate principal amount of Senior convertible notes bearing interest at 2.50% payable semi-annually in arrears on March 1 and September 1 of each year, beginning on September 1, 2021 and will mature on March 1, 2026, unless earlier converted, redeemed or repurchased.
 The Senior convertible notes are convertible at an initial conversion price of approximately \$5.21 per share of Common Stock.
-The conversion rate is subject to adjustment under certain circumstances in accordance with the terms of the Indenture. - \$50.0 million principal amount under the MidCap credit facility, bearing interest at an annual rate equal to one-month LIBOR plus 6.75%, subject to a one-month LIBOR floor of 2.00%, payable in equal monthly installments beginning in September 2022 through maturity in August 2024. - \$53.5 million principal amount of indebtedness under the Mann Group promissory notes bearing interest at a fixed rate of 7.00% per annum compounded quarterly and maturing in November 2024, \$18.4 million of which is convertible into shares of our common stock at the option of Mann Group at a conversion price of \$2.50 per share.
-Interest is paid-in-kind from August 2019 until the end of 2020, after which we have the option to either pay interest in-kind or in shares. - \$4.9 million from a loan under the Paycheck Protection Program of the CARES Act, all or a portion of which may be forgiven.
-The PPP loan matures in April 2022 and bears interest at a rate of 0.98% per annum.
-Principal and interest payments can be deferred up to ten months after the end of a 24-week covered period unless we are notified earlier of our loan forgiveness status.
-In the event the SBA does not authorize loan forgiveness, the deferred principal and interest will be payable to the lender and we will then make equal monthly payments as required to fully amortize the remaining principal amount by April 9, 2022.
+The conversion rate is subject to adjustment under certain circumstances in accordance with the terms of the Indenture. - \$40.0 million principal amount under the MidCap credit facility, bearing interest at an annual rate equal to one-month LIBOR plus 6.25%, subject to a one-month LIBOR floor of 1.00%, payable in equal monthly installments beginning in September 2023 through maturity in August 2025. - \$18.4 million principal amount of indebtedness under the Mann Group convertible note bearing interest at a fixed rate of 2.50% per annum compounded quarterly and maturing in December 2025, which is convertible into shares of our common stock at the option of Mann Group at a conversion price of \$2.50 per share.
+Interest is paid-in-kind from August 2019 until the end of 2020, after which we have the option to either pay interest in-kind in cash or in shares. - \$4.9 million principal amount under a PPP loan, all of which was forgiven by the SBA subsequent to June 30, 2021.